Private/ Professional Land Mobile Radio

 The work programme of Project Team FM54 can be found here.

 The 450 MHz Alliance provided a request in PT FM54 to consider LTE in the band 450-470 MHz.
 PT FM54 will consider setting up a proposal for a compatibility study request for WGFM.
-Studies are necessary because the impact on other services is not the same as for BB-PPDR (ECC Report 240) due to a different user equipment density and resource block usage.
+Studies were seen as necessary because the impact on other services is not the same as for BB-PPDR (ECC Report 240) due to a different user equipment density and resource block usage.

-PT FM54 also elaborated necessary modifications of ECC deliverables ECC/DEC/(04)06 and ECC/DEC/(06)06 for narrowband and wider band PMR/PAMR as well as for ERC Recommendation T/R 25-08.
+PT FM54 also elaborated necessary modifications of ECC deliverables ECC/DEC/(04)06 and ECC/DEC/(06)06 for narrow band and wider band PMR/PAMR as well as for ERC Recommendation T/R 25-08 (latter one already approved, see above).

-Another subject will be to also consider a possible request to ETSI to consider the development of spectrum access protocols in support of PMR/PAMR frequency sharing in the 400 MHz bands.
+Another subject also considered was a request to ETSI to consider the development of spectrum access protocols in support of PMR/PAMR frequency sharing in the 400 MHz bands.